webmeier/learnjs/outlines/outlines5.md

     9. Constructing objects
     10. Composition and inheritance
     11. Private and public variables (+ Getters and setters)
-    12. Call, bind and apply
+    12. A note on OOP patterns (Don't try to remember OOP)
-    13. OOP Best Practices
+    13. Call, bind and apply
 9. Text, Content and Forms
-    2. Getting and setting text and html
+    1. Changing Text and HTML
-    3. Creating HTML Elements
+    2. Creating HTML Elements
-    4. Adding and removing HTML Elements
+    3. Adding and removing HTML Elements
-    5. Form events and methods
+    4. Forms, form methods and form events
-    6. Hands on: building a tooltip
+    5. Hands on: building a tooltip
-    7. Hands on: building an autocomplete input
+    6. Hands on: building an autocomplete input
-    8. Hands on: building a calculator
+    7. Hands on: building a calculator
-    9. Hands on: building a todo-list
+    8. Hands on: building a todo-list
-    10. Hands on: building a Date picker
+    9. Hands on: building a Date picker
 10. Asynchronous JavaScript
     1. AJAX, JSON and requests
     2. Understanding REST APIs